Domiii/dbux/README.md

 * Execution of a JavaScript file (often called by `node` or by the webpack bundle (which in turn is called by the underlying JS runtime environment)).
 * Browser executing JavaScript of a &lt;script> tag
-* Execution of a callback supplied to `setTimeout`, `setInterval`, `setIntermediate`, `Process.nextTick` etc. These callbacks are scheduled and then run by the underlying JS runtime environment.
+* Execution of a callback supplied to `setTimeout`, `setInterval`, `setIntermediate`, `Process.nextTick` and even `Promise.then`.
+These callbacks are (usually) scheduled and then, at a later point in time, executed by the underlying JS runtime environment.
 * DOM event handler callbacks
+* and probably more...

 The set of all runs comprise the "root nodes" of our Call Graph.